-According to the instructions of the kits (Solarbio, SEKM-0002/SEKH-0002/SEKH-0028/SEKM-0019), ELISA was performed to detect the concentrations of IL-1 $\beta$ and IL-18 in mouse BALF, AM and THP-1 cell supernatants.
+According to the instructions of the kits (Solarbio, SEKM-0002/SEKH-0002/SEKH-0028/ SEKM-0019), ELISA was performed to detect the concentrations of IL-1 $\beta$ and IL-18 in mouse BALF, AM and THP-1 cell supernatants.
 Briefly, 100 μL mouse BALF and cell supernatant were appropriately diluted and added to microplate wells.
 The plate was then incubated at 37 °C for 90 min.
-After washing, a series of solutions including biotinylated antibody working solution, enzyme conjugate working solution, and chromogenic substrate were sequentially added according to the instructions for further incubation.
+After washing, a series of solutions including biotinylated antibody enzyme conjugate working working solution, chromogenic substrate solution, and were sequentially added according to the instructions for further incubation.
 Finally, 50 μL termination solution was added and the OD value was immediately measured at 450 nm using a Bio-Rad enzyme reader.
-The concentrations of IL-1ß and IL-18 were calculated based on the standard curve.
+The concentrations of IL-1 $\beta$ and IL-18 were calculated based on the standard curve.